 This is because these are better for cosmetic purposes, and they last longer than traditional porcelain veneers.
 The longer lasting, better quality veneers are known to cost more money.
 Thankfully, depending on your condition and your insurance, your insurance company may be able to help you cover some or all of the Porcelain Veneers cost.

 The best way to offset porcelain veneers cost is to maintain proper oral hygiene and dental care.
 This will ensure your teeth are strong and maintain proper coloration, ultimately allowing you to avoid the need for a dental veneer.
-If you do, though, end up needing one, Douglas Hamill DDS can talk you through the entire procedure and ensure you are familiar with what will happen.
-Get a dental veneer as soon as possible, as the longer you wait, the worse your dental condition could become.
+If you do, though, end up needing one, Douglas Hamill DDS can talk you through the entire procedure and ensure you are familiar and comfortable with the entire process.
+If you are considering veneers, we advise patients to get their veneers as soon as possible, as the longer you wait, the worse your dental condition could become.